Yiyuan (Eric) ZHANG, PhD Candidate at National University of Singapore

 Introduction

 Yiyuan ZHANG is a Ph.D. candidate supervised by Prof. Cecilia Laschi at the Soft Robotics Lab at the National University of Singapore.
-He received his B.Sc degree with Beijing Outstanding Graduate Honors in Mechanical Engineering from Beihang University in 2022.
+He received his B.Eng. degree with Beijing Outstanding Graduate Honors in Mechanical Engineering from Beihang University in 2022.
 He was the Research Assistant at the Biomechanics and Soft Robotics Lab at Beihang University under the supervision of Prof. Li Wen.
 Yiyuan's research topics include bio-inspired robotics/soft robotics design with embodied intelligence, especially octopus-inspired soft robots and remora-fish-inspired robots.
-His co-first authored Science Robotics paper has been featured by Science Magazine, NewScientist, China Daily, The New York Daily Paper, and other media presses.He has also served as a reviewer for leading SCI journals, including The International Journal of Robotics Research (IJRR), IEEE Transactions on Robotics (TRO), IEEE/ASME Transactions on Mechatronics (TMech), Advanced Intelligent Systems (AIS), and IEEE Robotics and Automation Letters (RAL).
+His co-first authored Science Robotics paper has been featured by Science Magazine, NewScientist, China Daily, The New York Daily Paper, and other media presses.He has actively contributed to the academic community, serving as the Editorial Review Board of the International Journal of Advanced Robotic Systems (IJARS) and as the reviewer for top-tier SCI journals, including The International Journal of Robotics Research (IJRR), IEEE Transactions on Robotics (TRO), IEEE/ASME Transactions on Mechatronics (TMech), IEEE Transactions on Industrial Electronics(TIE), Advanced Intelligent Systems (AIS), and IEEE Robotics and Automation Letters (RAL), etc. He also invited Prof. Shuzhi Sam Ge to deliver a keynote speech to the Chinese robotics community in Singapore.

 Selected Publications